-Foreign missions and officials may directly contact various Governmental and other agencies for services such as from Nepal Police, fire brigade, ambulance, medical aid, in the emergency situations.
-The names and contact numbers of such emergency service provider agencies are placed at Annex-IX.
+Foreign missions and officials may directly contact various governmental and other agencies for emergency services such as from Nepal Police, fire brigade, ambulance, medical aid, in the emergency situations.
+The names and contact numbers of such emergency service provider agencies are placed at Annex-IV.